Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Direct-addressing table/README.md

 * Other technical:
     * Keys must be non-negative integers and upper bounded by a specified number.
     * Only works with values of `TriviallyCopyableType`.

+Notes:
+* Direct Addressing Table should only be used when the key set is reasonably small.
+Although it has asymtotically optimal worst-case running time for all of the *dictionary* operations, if the set of possible keys is huge (or can be infinite), it's impractical to use this data structure.
+Another downside is that there are often many empty slots in the table, which is a big waste of memory.